Everything You Need to Know About MDF Doors

 - Sharp edges: The edges of MDF sheets are very sharp and may slice into fingers if handlers are not careful.
 Customers who handle MDF are advised to wear gloves.

 - Irritating to the eyes and potentially damaging to lungs: Formaldehyde is used during the manufacturing of MDF, and when it is cut, a harmful chemical is released in the form of extremely fine dust, which may irritate the nose and may be detrimental to the lungs.
-Contractors working with MDF should put on a dust mask, or even better, a dual-cartridge respirator.
-They should also work outside in an area that is well ventilated.
+Contractors working with MDF doors should put on a dust mask, or even better, a dual-cartridge respirator.
+They should also work outside in an area that is well-ventilated.

 - Difficulty when working with nail guns: If fastening MDF with a nail gun, there is a good chance the surface will pucker, which leaves a tiny, raised nib at the location of each nail.
 These protrusions can be removed using a wood chisel or sandpaper.